jnozzi/cocoadev.com/markdown/NSPersistentDocumentAsPackage.md

 	if( [typeName isEqualToString:PACKAGE_TYPE] )
 	{

-		if( !General/self xmlURLInPackage: absoluteURL] isEqualTo: persistentStoreURL] ) //Save as, etc {
+		if( !self xmlURLInPackage: absoluteURL] isEqualTo: persistentStoreURL] ) //Save as, etc {

 			// migrate